benkuper/Chataigne/README.md

 ## Building the software

 Chataigne is built on top of the JUCE frameworks.
-You can find more infos about it there : http://www.juce.com So basically, you just need to :
+You can find more infos about it there : http://www.juce.com Chataigne is using a modified version of JUCE.
+So basically, you just need to :
-  - Download JUCE
+  - Clone the develop-local branch from the JUCE git here : http://github.com/benkuper/JUCE
-  - Download the dependencies (see below)
+  - Clone the dependencies (see below)
   - Launch the Projucer and open Chataigne.jucer
   - Link the dependencies
   - Save the jucer